U.S. Relations With Kuwait

-Since they established diplomatic relations upon Kuwait’s independence in 1961, the U.S. and Kuwait have enjoyed a long history of friendship and cooperation, rooted in shared values, democratic traditions, and institutional relationships.
+Since they established diplomatic relations upon Kuwait’s independence in 1961, the United States and Kuwait have enjoyed a long history of friendship and cooperation, rooted in shared values, democratic traditions, and institutional relationships.
+In August 1990, Iraq invaded and occupied Kuwait.
+A U.S.-led multinational coalition subsequently liberated Kuwait in February 1991.
+The United States has continued to support Kuwait’s sovereignty and security, as well as its multilateral diplomatic efforts to build greater cooperation among the Gulf Cooperation Council countries.
 From 2003, Kuwait provided the main platform for U.S. and coalition operations in Iraq, and has played a similar role in the fight against ISIS.
 A member of the Global Coalition to Defeat ISIS, it hosts the headquarters of Combined Joint Task Force – Operation Inherent Resolve.
 Kuwait is also an important partner in U.S. counterterrorism efforts, including efforts to block financing of terrorist groups.

 U.S. Assistance to Kuwait